Jonathan Horton: 2009–12

-In 2012, Horton qualified for the men's artistic gymnastic 2012 London Olympic team.
+In 2012, Horton qualified for the men's artistic gymnastics 2012 London Olympic team.
 The New York Times stated that the team roster was "considered so good that it could be the first United States men's team to win gold since the 1984 Los Angeles Games."
 The team finished fifth, while Horton's best result in an individual event final was sixth place on the horizontal bar.